Educado-App/resources/API_GUIDELINES.md

 ## Introduction

-These guidelines apply to Azure service teams implementing _data plane_ APIs.
-They offer prescriptive guidance that Azure service teams MUST follow ensuring that customers have a great experience by designing APIs meeting these goals:
+These guidelines apply to Educado teams implementing _data plane_ APIs.
+They offer prescriptive guidance that Educado teams MUST follow ensuring that other developers have a great experience by designing APIs meeting these goals:
 - Developer friendly via consistent patterns & web standards (HTTP, REST, JSON)
 - Efficient & cost-effective
 - Work well with SDKs in many programming languages
-- Customers can create fault-tolerant apps by supporting retries/idempotency/optimistic concurrency
+- Developers can create fault-tolerant apps by supporting retries/idempotency/optimistic concurrency
 - Sustainable & versionable via clear API contracts with 2 requirements:
-  1. Customer workloads must never break due to a service change
+  1. Developer workloads must never break due to a service change
-  2. Customers can adopt a version without requiring code changes Technology and software is constantly changing and evolving, and as such, this is intended to be a living document.
-[Open an issue](https://github.com/microsoft/api-guidelines/issues/new/choose) to suggest a change or propose a new idea.
-Please read the [Considerations for Service Design](./ConsiderationsForServiceDesign.md) for an introduction to the topic of API design for Azure services. *For an existing GA'd service, don't change/break its existing API; instead, leverage these concepts for future APIs while prioritizing consistency within your existing service.*
+  2. Developers can adopt a version without requiring code changes Technology and software is constantly changing and evolving, and as such, this is intended to be a living document.
+[Open an issue](https://github.com/educado-App/resources/issues/new/choose) to suggest a change or propose a new idea (be sure to use [the template](https://github.com/Educado-App/resources/blob/main/ISSUE_TEMPLATE.md)).

-*Note: If you are creating a management plane (ARM) API, please refer to the [Azure Resource Manager Resource Provider Contract](https://github.com/Azure/azure-resource-manager-rpc).*

 ### Prescriptive Guidance
 This document offers prescriptive guidance labeled as follows:

 :white_check_mark: **DO** adopt this pattern.
-If you feel you need an exception, contact the Azure HTTP/REST Stewardship Board **prior** to implementation.
+If you feel you need an exception, please consult the integration team.

 :ballot_box_with_check: **YOU SHOULD** adopt this pattern.
-If not following this advice, you MUST disclose your reason during the Azure HTTP/REST Stewardship Board review.
+If not following this advice, please consult the integration team.

 :heavy_check_mark: **YOU MAY** consider this pattern if appropriate to your situation.
-No notification to the Azure HTTP/REST Stewardship Board is required.
+No notification to the integration team is required.

 :warning: **YOU SHOULD NOT** adopt this pattern.
-If not following this advice, you MUST disclose your reason during the Azure HTTP/REST Stewardship Board review.
+If not following this advice, please consult the integration team.

 :no_entry: **DO NOT** adopt this pattern.
-If you feel you need an exception, contact the Azure HTTP/REST Stewardship Board **prior** to implementation.
+If you feel you need an exception, please consult the integration team.

-*If you feel you need an exception, or need clarity based on your situation, please contact the Azure HTTP/REST Stewardship Board **prior** to release of your API.*
+*If you feel you need an exception, or need clarity based on your situation, please notify the integration team.*

 ## Building Blocks: HTTP, REST, & JSON
-The Microsoft Azure Cloud platform exposes its APIs through the core building blocks of the Internet; namely HTTP, REST, and JSON.
+The Educado platform exposes its APIs through the core building blocks of the Internet; namely HTTP, REST, and JSON.
 This section provides you with a general understanding of how these technologies should be applied when creating your service.

 <a href="#http" name="http"></a>
 ### HTTP
-Azure services must adhere to the HTTP specification, [RFC7231](https://tools.ietf.org/html/rfc7231).
+Educado services must adhere to the HTTP specification, [RFC7231](https://tools.ietf.org/html/rfc7231).
 This section further refines and constrains how service implementors should apply the constructs defined in the HTTP specification.
 It is therefore, important that you have a firm understanding of the following concepts:

 - [Uniform Resource Locators (URLs)](#uniform-resource-locators-urls)
 - [HTTP Request / Response Pattern](#http-request--response-pattern)